opensensorhub/osh-docs/docs/architecture.md

 Architecture
----
+===

-This page describes some of the key design principles used within Open Sensor Hub.
+This page describes some of the key architecture and design principles used within OpenSensorHub.
 These are important concepts to understand if you want to contribute to the core or develop your own SensorHub modules (e.g. sensor drivers, database bindings, etc.)

 ### The Event Bus